Numbers down? 3 steps to deal with stress in sales during the COVID-19 crisis

 - 3 steps to managing stress: 1) Know your shit.
 2) Own your shit.
 3) Fix your shit.

 There’s a lot riding on your performance.
-From the financial well-being of your family to the success of your company, you’ve got a lot of people depending on you to meet your quota.
+From the financial well-being of your family to the success of your company, you’ve got a lot of people depending on you to meet your sales quota.

 So what happens when you don’t?
 How do you deal with the stress of letting yourself and your team down, especially in these challenging times?